zagortenay333/tempestacons/README.md

 * The script requires [Inkscape](https://inkscape.org/en/) and **sed**.

+* The script will ask for an icon size (single number).
+If you skip it, the icons default dimensions will be used.

-* The script will ask for an icon-size (single number) as well as an optional color.
+* The script will ask for an icon color.
+If you skip it, the default color will be used.

 * The script doesn't overwrite files.
 Delete the file you want to ovewrite before executing the script.